-• Summer season runs from June through September • Winter season runs from October through May For RDI RR Masterfile set up, the following requirements apply: • Each RDRR must have a minimum of 500 kW of load reduction. • Each RDRR may choose a Discrete Real-Time Dispatch Option once each season.
-Non-selection defaults RDRR to the Marginal Real-Time Dispatch Option which must remain until the end of the season. • The maximum load curtailment for a resource that selects the Discrete Real-Time Dispatch Option shall be no larger than 50 MW.
-There is no maximum for RDRR selecting the Marginal Real-Time Dispatch Option. • Each RDRR must reach its maximum load curtailment within forty (40) minutes after it receives a Dispatch Instruction, and must be capable of providing Demand Response Services for at least four (4) consecutive hours per Demand Response Event. • Each RDRR must have a minimum run time of no more than one (1) hour. • Bid Dispatchable Option is in 5 minutes only. • Master File stores a Demand Response (DR) Type attribute, "DR_TYPE = 'RDRR'.
+- Summer season runs from June through September - Winter season runs from October through May

+For RDRR Masterfile set up, the following requirements apply:

+- Each RDRR must have a minimum of 500 kW of load reduction. - Each RDRR may choose a Discrete Real-Time Dispatch Option once each season.
+Non-selection defaults RDRR to the Marginal Real-Time Dispatch Option which must remain until the end of the season. - Each RDRR must reach its maximum load curtailment within forty (40) minutes after it receives a Dispatch Instruction, and must be capable of providing Demand Response Services for at least four (4) consecutive hours per Demand Response Event. - Each RDRR must have a minimum run time of no more than one (1) hour. - Bid Dispatchable Options are 60-minutes, 15-minutes, and 5-minutes. - Master File stores a Demand Response (DR) Type attribute, "DR\TYPE13±0 = 'RDRR'.
 Data is viewable only.
 This field in Master File is set up based on the valid registration in the Demand Response Registration System.